Stock events for Vericel Corp. (VCEL)

 Overview of Vericel Corp.’s business

-Vericel Corporation is a commercial-stage biopharmaceutical company specializing in advanced autologous cell therapies for sports medicine and severe burn care markets.
-The company focuses on developing, manufacturing, and marketing patient-specific treatments.
-Its primary revenue streams are generated through sports medicine and burn care franchises.
-Major products include MACI, an FDA-approved cell therapy for knee cartilage defects; Epicel, a permanent skin replacement for severe burns; and NexoBrid, approved for enzymatic eschar removal in burn patients.
+Vericel Corporation is a commercial-stage biopharmaceutical company focused on developing, manufacturing, and marketing advanced autologous cell therapies for sports medicine and severe burn care.
+Their business centers on patient-specific expanded cellular therapies and specialty biologics designed to repair injuries and restore lives.
+Key products include MACI, an autologous chondrocyte implant for knee cartilage repair; Epicel, a permanent skin replacement therapy for severe burns; and NexoBrid, a topical enzymatic product for eschar removal in burns, for which Vericel holds North American commercial rights.

 VCEL’s Geographic footprint